alphagov/govuk-import-export-prototype/guide/take-goods-out-uk-temporarily-for-business/overview.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

+You may need permission to temporarily move or export goods outside the UK, eg sales samples for a trade show

+##Move goods around the EU

+You don’t need permission to temporarily move goods to another EU country unless they're controlled, eg weapons.

-##Take goods out of the EU temporarily
+##Export goods out of the EU

-If you’re taking goods out of the EU, most countries have a limit on the value of goods you can bring in duty free.
+Most countries have a limit on the value of goods you can bring in duty free.

-If you get [an ATA carnet](link to part 2) (Admission Temporaire carnet), you don’t have to pay duty on goods you bring in temporarily for business reasons.
-For example, professional equipment like laptops or cameras or sales samples.
+You can usually get [an ATA Carnet](link to part 2) to avoid paying duty on goods you bring in temporarily for business reasons, including:

-##Temporary export licences

-You don’t need permission to move most goods to another EU country.

-You must have an export licence to export controlled goods, even if the goods are going to another EU country.
-But you can get a special export license to temporarily export some controlled goods, eg:
+- samples to show at trade fairs or sales meetings
+- publicity materials
+- recorded film and audio
+- equipment you need for work (eg laptops, cameras or sound equipment)
+- goods for educational, scientific or cultural purposes
+- personal effects and sports goods

+##Weapons, drugs and other controlled goods

+You'll need a licence to temporarily move [controlled goods -link?] outside the UK.
+You can get a temporary licence for some types of controlled goods, for example:

 - [controlled drugs for personal use](/travelling-controlled-drugs)
-- [arms, weapons or dual use goods and services](/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.html) (eg for a trade show)
+- [weapons or dual use goods and services](/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.html) (eg for a trade show)